 Sure, I love my sense of adventure – canyoning, surfing, skiing and even skydiving – but right now I’m brushing up another few types of “ing”: dreaming, easing, thinking and blissing.
 (Hey, if they can make up words for combining wet rocks and adrenaline, they can make up words for combining almond oil, acupressure and paradise, right?)

-The Banyan Tree Spa in the Seychelles lives on Intendance Bay on the “main” Seychelles island of Mahé.
+The Banyan Tree Seychelles lives on Intendance Bay on the “main” Seychelles island of Mahé.
 Main in these parts means less than 60 square miles, with a total circumference of a few hours’ drive at rush hour.
 Mahé feels rather overlooked by visitors in the dash to reach one of the smaller, far flung islands.
 Wills and Kate, after all, didn’t honeymoon on Mahé; they wanted somewhere more secluded.

 We, of course, were no different – well, except for the inherited wealth, dress sense and complicated family history – flying off to Desroches Island simply as soon as we could.